 Although U.S. manufacturers and distributors are increasingly optimistic about their own businesses, many are deeply troubled by domestic and global economic conditions.
 These are among the findings in a new report titled the The McGladrey Manufacturing and Distribution Monitor.
 The report surveyed middle-market manufacturing and distribution executives and aims to provide a unique look into the state of manufacturing on “Main Street.”

 Karen Kurek is national manufacturing practice leader for McGladrey LLP, the fifth largest U.S. provider of assurance, tax and consulting services.
-In a recent interview with Modern, Kurek said the continued recession in Europe and the looming expiration of the 2001 and 2003 tax cuts are hindering confidence and growth.
+In a recent interview, Kurek said the continued recession in Europe and the looming expiration of the 2001 and 2003 tax cuts are hindering confidence and growth.
 “If the fiscal cliffs happen, budget cuts will go to the discretionary expenses and we could go into a recession in 2013,” she said.
 “If it is addressed, I think we’ll continue to see modest growth of about 2% GDP.
 Manufacturers and distributors are still expecting sales growth, albeit at slower rates.”

 Kurek cited the Institute for Supply Chain Management‘s Purchasing Managers Index, a measurement of manufacturing activity which, after more than a year of monthly growth has slipped in recent months to levels not seen since July of 2009.
 In 2012, less than half (46.7%) of the McGladrey report’s 924 respondents report having an optimistic outlook on the U.S. economy, down from 62% in the spring of 2011.
 Confidence in the world economy has plummeted, as well, with only 16.9% of respondents reporting some optimism about the world economy – down from 50% in the spring.